pact-foundation/pact-workshop-dotnet-core-v1/readme.md

-# Running on Pactflow
+# Running on PactFlow

 Install the [Pact CLI tools](https://github.com/pact-foundation/pact-ruby-standalone/) and ensure they are on your `PATH`.

 The below commands are designed for a Linux/OSX environment, please translate for use on Windows/PowerShell as necessary:

-1. Sign up to a Pactflow account at https://pactflow.io/register.
+1. Sign up to a PactFlow account at https://pactflow.io/register.
 1. Grab a **read/write** API token from the "Settings > API Tokens" page
 1. Export the following into your shell before running
     ```